 - Bubble wrap - to ensure extra protection for your flatware.

-- Kitchen towels - great replacement of the bibble wrap if you don't have any.
+- Kitchen towels - great replacement of the bubble wrap if you don't have any.
+Also can be used to pack your knives.

 - Marker or labels - even though it's obvious – it's important to mark your boxes Fragile.